Scoring Hub

 All-Star

 USASF's skill-progression system for all-star cheer.
-L1 is the entry level (no back walkovers, limited stunts).
-L7 is the highest level (elite skills, advanced pyramids, full-up transitions).
-Each level has a specific USASF rules document defining legal vs. illegal skills.
+L1 is the entry level (no back handsprings, limited stunts).
+L7 is the highest (elite skills, advanced pyramids, full-up transitions).
+Each level has a USASF rules document defining legal vs. illegal skills.

 MAX